microsoft/rats/rats-examples-sklearn/docs/_tutorial_notebooks/lr_using_sklearn.md

 Look at the `training_pipeline` method and observe:

-- The two sub-pipelines are created using by calling `self.get` with the reserpective service ids.
+- The two sub-pipelines are created using by calling the reserpective methods.
 At this point, it does not matter that the sub-pipelines are tasks - any pipeline would work.
 It is important that the sub-pipelines are defined by methods of this container, because it ensures that they have distinct names.

 - The `combine` method is used to combine the sub-pipelines into a another pipeline.
 The argument `dependencies=(sanitize >> train,),` inspects the outputs of `sanitize` and the inputs